tomcastleman/laravel-memcached-plus/README.md

 ## Installation

-Available to install via composer, all you need to do is:
+Available to install as a Composer package on [Packagist](https://packagist.org/packages/b3it/laravel-memcached-plus), all you need to do is:

 `composer require b3it/laravel-memcached-plus`